keerththansana/sign_language_recognition/README.md

-To resolve the conflict, you can merge the changes carefully by ensuring no content is lost and the final document is coherent.
-Below is the resolved README:

----

 # Action-to-Talk Project: CNN Model Training and Deployment

 This repository contains the Convolutional Neural Network (CNN) model designed to recognize hand gestures and translate them into spoken language for the Action-to-Talk project.